ijeism/blog/_posts/2018-05-03-predicting-mutation-based-resistance-of-e.coli-.md

 ## Data Sources

 Three main data sources used in this dissertation are:
-- the recently published Resistome database - a formidable source for genomic data related to resistance (Winkler et al., 2016);
+- the recently published [Resistome database](https://bitbucket.org/jdwinkler/resistome_release/overview) - a formidable source for genomic data related to resistance;
-- the Amino Acid Index Database, which contains a large number of context-independent features related to the change in amino acid type (Kawashima & Kanehisa, 2000);
+- the [Amino Acid Index Database](http://www.genome.jp/aaindex/), which contains a large number of context-independent features related to the change in amino acid type;
 - and an R package to predict protein stability by consensus analysis developed by a former student of the MSc Data Science and Analytics program at Brunel University for data on effects of single point mutations in proteins (Nahaul, 2016).

 First, data on individual mutations and associated phenotypes are extracted from the Resistome database.
 Phenotype will be used again at the prediction stage.
 Mutation data is then used to pull general physiochemical and biochemical properties that characterize individual mutations from the AAindex.
 Mutation data is further used in a two-step process involving the Uniprot Knowledge Base (UniprotKB) and the Protein Database (PDB) to generate information that enables retrieval of relevant context-specific properties via the R package rprotmut.